RizeComputerScience/COMPSVIII-Assignment7/README.md

 - ✅ API URL construction
 - ✅ Error handling for network failures

+## GitHub Actions Workflow

+The provided `deploy.yml` workflow automatically:
+1. **Runs tests** on every push to main branch
+2. **Builds Docker images** if tests pass
+3. **Deploys to Google Cloud Run** if build succeeds
+4. **Prevents deployment** if any step fails

 ## Important Notes

-- Tests are designed to work with your existing Recipe Sharing Application
+- Test files are designed to work with your existing Recipe Sharing Application structure
-- Backend tests expect your server to have recipe CRUD endpoints
-- Frontend tests focus on utility functions rather than React components
+- Backend tests use in-memory storage instead of database for testing reliability
+- GitHub Actions workflow is pre-configured - just copy and configure your secrets
-- All tests should pass before setting up your GitHub Actions pipeline
+- All tests should pass locally before setting up your CI/CD pipeline
+- The workflow automatically deploys when tests pass